microsoft/CCF/sphinx/source/developers/kv/kv_serialisation.rst

 Serialised Format
 -----------------

+The ledger is stored as a series of a 4 byte transaction length field followed by a transaction.

-The following table describes the structure of a serialised KV store transaction.
+The following table describes the structure of a serialised KV Store transaction.

 +----------+------------------------------------------+-------------------------------------------------------------------------+
 |          | Field Name                               | Description                                                             |